Office Hours: Monday through Friday 8:00 a.m. to 4:30 p.m.

 Cemetery policies are conspicuously posted and readily visible to the public.

 Funeral arrangements to include a casket spray and three floral pieces accompanying the casket or urn at the time of the burial will be placed on the completed grave.
 They will be removed at the discretion of the cemetery when they become unsightly or when it becomes necessary to facilitate cemetery operations such as mowing.
-During the mowing season, the first and third Wednesdays of each month are designated flower pick-up days.

 Fresh cut flowers may be placed on graves at any time.
 They will be removed and disposed of when they become unsightly.